 Coleman began his tenure in 2006 and has since led several initiatives that have impacted Poet Athletics.
 He has helped upgrade competition facilities with a new synthetic surface, state-of-the-art press box, track resurfacing and lighting for Memorial Stadium.
 Refurbishments and improvements have also occurred to the Graham Athletic Center, Ettinger Tennis Facility, George Allen Fitness Center, Donald Graham Soccer/Lacrosse Field, Memorial Baseball Field and the Athletic Training Room.
 These improvements include new scoreboards, sound systems, logos, flooring and equipment.

 In addition to creating new positions for coaches and staff, Coleman has also been instrumental in the creation of a new athletics web site and marks for the entire department and increasing the membership of Purple & Gold the programs booster club.
-In just two years, membership has increased from 386 members to 961.
-The monies that are raised from the Purple & Gold allow the athletic program to continue upgrading its athletic facilities while also creating opportunities for its current and future student-athletes.

 Prior to his appointment at Whittier College, Coleman was the Director of Athletics at The City College of New York from 1998-2005.
 During his tenure at CCNY, Coleman reorganized the entire program Under his direction the program won nine tournament championships and sent four teams to the NCAA Division III Championships with Women's Track and Field finishing as high as third place.
 The program also sent seven teams to the Eastern Collegiate Athletic Conference Championships Tournament with Men's Volleyball winning the Metro South Championship.
 Coleman also brought extensive renovations to the athletic facilities at CCNY, including the basketball gymnasium, fitness center and athletics offices.